agency-quill/agency/documentation/adcore-web-mod.md

 `listOf classNames`

 #### u\_ad\_img\_align
 This field aligns the content of the web ad.
-The alignment applies to web ad/banner images with regard to cropping.
+The alignment applies to web ad images with regard to cropping.
 It also applies to any HTML whether superimposed on an image or not.

 ##### Format
 `left | center | right`

+##### Examples
+`left`
+`center`
+`right`

 #### u\_ad\_img\_alt
 This field is the `alt` attribute for the image referenced in `u_ad_img_src`.
-It should be text that describes the content of the image.
+It should be text that describes the content of the image for users that can't see it.

 #### u\_ad\_img\_src
 This is the URL of the image file used for a web ad or banner.
 If this is empty, and the `u_ad_html_text` field is empty the offer code is not rendered.
 The surrounding HTML 'collapses'.